fonoster/routr/SPECS.md

 **Security Considerations**

 Since the *EdgePort* sits at the edge of the network, it's crucial that is capable of withstanding typical SIP attacks.
 On SIP over TCP or TLS, the server should avoid descriptors resource exhaustion, especially during a SIP INVITE flood attack.
-Consider also, monitoring and alerting for CPU and/or memory usage needed to handle SIP sessions and dialog, to no exceed the resources available.
+Consider also, monitoring and alerting for CPU and/or memory usage needed to handle SIP sessions and dialog, to not exceed the resources available.
 Finally, the server should drop any malformed SIP messages and avoid filling up the log files or logging servers.

 **Special Considerations**

 Running the *EdgePort* in Kubernetes can be challenging.
 Keep following in mind when deploying to Kubernetes:

-1. Kubernetes' loadbalancers are not designed to work with SIP
+1. Kubernetes' load balancers are not designed to work with SIP
-2. The EdgePort uses the SIP procol which requires of L7 loadbalancers
+2. The EdgePort uses the SIP protocol which requires L7 load balancers
 3. A complex network topology could disrupt the service and create latency

 ### Message Router